JustAn0therDev/lil-link/README.md

 The "database.db" file in the root path was created with the DB Browser (although you can use whatever you like), I created a `urls` table with the columns `urlId`, `uuid` and `url`.
 An index was created for the `uuid` to make the search even faster, since the default lookup method is a linear `O(N)` (so with an index the lookup space-time complexity with be `O(log(N))` with B-trees).

+The database model/business rules class is separated from everything else with it's respective folder, so if you want, you can implement another database without impacting the rest of the API's implementation.

 ## API Routes

 There are three routes in the API.